tc39/proposal-first-class-protocols/slides.md

   - Ord, Eq, PartialEq, FromIterator, etc.
   - Symbol-based alternatives of existing string-based protocols
   - implementations of these for JS built-ins
+  - new protocols for operator overloading?!

 - web components
+  - TODO: expand

 ## Brief High-level Overview of Design circa 2018